p4nd4m01um/team17/Criteria.md

 _**18. Measurement of success:**_

+We will consider the project to be a success if it can prevent the formation of ice (precipitation) on pavements.
+Seeing as its accomplished this mission, the contraption can be declared to be a success.
-We will update the success story by the end of the course duration.
+We will update you the success story by the end of the course duration.